beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

 For example, a logistics service provider might require additional information from the logistics customer (like a restaurant) like the dimensions of the package, category of items (food, flammable, fragile etc), approximate weight of the package, the order Number etc,

 to confirm the order.
-All of this information needs to be transmitted to the person availing the logistics service.
+All of this information needs to be transmitted by the person availing the logistics service.

 Similarly, a healthcare service might want the patient to provide information like, their medical history, a description of their symptoms, details of the insurance, etc, before confirming the order.